tobyweston/essential_acceptance_testing/manuscript/part2/problems-it-fixes.md

 # Problems acceptance testing tries to fix

-W> ## This section is not finished
-W>
-W> This section is not yet finished.
-It's a work in progress, a lean publishing effort.
-I try not to publish anything that's too sketchy but bear with me.
-W>
-W> Help set the direction, get involved and make suggestions via the [Leanpub page](https://leanpub.com/essential_acceptance_testing).
-W>

 ## Communication barriers

 The typical process described in [part 1](#part1) can be useful in encouraging communication.
 There's a formal vehicle (the acceptance test artifacts) that should be authored and agreed and it puts checkpoints in place to emphasise the agreement (see the [stickers as sign-off](#stickers-as-sign-off-aside) aside).